Acrylic Baths: Are they any good and what types can you get?

 A eco-friendlier choice for your bathroom, Cleargreen baths also use a recycled fibreglass baseboard that makes them ideal if you’re more environmentally conscious.
 A fibreglass baseboard also makes the bath more comfortable and flexible, as well as lightweight.

-These unique properties go across their entire range, from the Nouveau Petite freestanding bath, ideal if you’re looking for a centrepiece for your bathroom or the more versatile Sustain range that features a rectangular look that will suit any contemporary space.
+These unique properties go across their entire range, from the freestanding baths, ideal if you’re looking for a centrepiece for your bathroom, or the more versatile standard or shower baths that feature a rectangular look, and that will suit any contemporary space.